jessehorne/loer/Overview.md

 ## Solutions

-To begin, we'll examine the methods for keeping astronauts breathing aboard the ISS.
-This will give us a good starting point for determining the best ways to provide our Lunar Homesteader's with oxygen.
-At the end of each method section, I'll explain if and how that method could be used on Luna, our Moon.
+To begin, we'll examine a method for keeping astronauts breathing aboard the ISS.
+Then we'll look at a more sustainable solution which could benefit us in other areas, too, extracting oxygen from oxides the Moon.

 ### Electrolysis of Water